Syncretism

-Syncretism (/ˈsɪŋkɹətɪzəm, ˈsɪn-/) is the practice of combining different beliefs and various schools of thought.
-Syncretism is when certain elements, features and components of a religion are incorporated and absorbed into another religion or faith.
-It directs some sort of difference in both religions.
-Syncretism involves the merging or assimilation of several originally discrete traditions, especially in the theology and mythology of religion, thus asserting an underlying unity and allowing for an inclusive approach to other faiths.
+Syncretism (/ˈsɪŋkɹətɪzəm/) is the combining or merging of various distinct beliefs or schools of thought, particularly religious ones.
+For instance, features and components of one religion are incorporated and absorbed into another.
+It can include assimilation of several originally discrete traditions, especially in theology and mythology, thus asserting an underlying unity and allowing for an inclusive approach to multiple faiths.
 While syncretism in art and culture is sometimes likened to eclecticism, in the realm of religion, it specifically denotes a more integrated merging of beliefs into a unified system, distinct from eclecticism, which implies a selective adoption of elements from different traditions without necessarily blending them into a new, cohesive belief system.

 Etymology

 The English word is first attested in the early 17th century.
-It is from Modern Latin syncretismus, drawing on the συγκρητισμός (synkretismos), supposedly meaning "Cretan federation".
-However, this is a spurious etymology derived from the naive idea in Plutarch's 1st-century AD essay on "Fraternal Love (Peri Philadelphias)" in his collection Moralia.
+The Oxford English Dictionary first attests the word syncretism in English in 1618.
+It is from Modern Latin syncretismus, drawing on the συγκρητισμός (synkretismós), supposedly meaning "Cretan federation".
+However, this is a spurious etymology derived from the naive idea in Plutarch's 1st-century essay "Fraternal Love (Peri Philadelphias)" in his collection Moralia.
 He cites the example of the Cretans, who compromised and reconciled their differences and came together in alliance when faced with external dangers.
 "And that is their so-called Syncretism [Union of Cretans]."
 A more likely etymology is from sun- ("with") plus kerannumi ("mix") and its related noun, krasis ("mixture").